-- According to data collected by ECWRPC, the percentage change of residential, commercial, and industrial acreages increased and the percentage of parks and cropland acreages decreased between 1980 and 2001. - ECWRPC data is verified by Department of Revenue (WI) estimates showing residential and commercial acreages are increasing, while agricultural acres are decreasing.
+- According to data collected by ECWRPC, the percentage change of residential, commercial, and industrial acreages increased and the percentage of parks and cropland acreages decreased between 1980 and 2000. - ECWRPC data is verified by Department of Revenue (WI) estimates illustrating that residential and institutional acreages are increasing, while agricultural acres are decreasing.